Ferry Italy to Croatia

 Tickets for the car ferries are often sold for as little as 20 Euro or less in the winter season (Price for one passenger without vehicle) in summer season price is of course much higher.
 In July and August price can be up to 800 Euro or more for a vehicle and 4 passengers.
 This, of course, is a lot of money, but compared to the cost and time of driving around the Adriatic bay, it is justifiable.
 In general, planning ahead is a good idea, as the ferry companies often run campaigns.

 Driving with a car between Italy and Croatia is one alternative to taking the ferry, if you are doing a cost-benefit car vs ferry, remember to include the cost for road toll in Italy as well as in Croatia.
 Also if you travel in the main season, keep in mind the risk of having to wait at the border between Slovenia and Croatia.

 Traveling by Bus from Italy to Croatia, is indeed an option, but the main one to consider if you are in the northern part of Italy e.g there is a bus from Venice to Pula and Venice to Zagreb if you travel from further west or south in Italy you will have to change bus at least once.
 From a price perspective, a bus is probably the cheapest way of travelling.

-Taking a train from Italy to Croatia is not possible, the closest you can get with train is to Trieste from where you can then continue with a hydrofoil to Istria, or with bus to e.g Zagreb or Rijeka.
+Taking a train from Italy to Croatia is not possible, the closest you can get by train is to Trieste from where you can then continue with a hydrofoil to Istria, or by bus to e.g Zagreb or Rijeka.

 Map Ferry Italy to Croatia

-The ports marked with purple and orange indicates that a passenger only ferry operates from / to those ports, the ports marked with dark red and brown indicates a car ferry operate from the port.
+The ports marked with purple and orange indicates that a passenger-only ferry operates from/to those ports, the ports marked with dark red and brown indicates a car ferry operates from the port.